Terms to Know

 The following is a list of nonimmigrant statuses that are commonly seen when advising international students and scholars.
 For information about employment authorization for these immigration status types, refer to the "Visa Options for Employment Eligibility."

 B-1/B-2: Visitors for business and tourism, respectively.
-They may not register for classes.
+They may not register for classes and may not be employed.

 E-3: Employment-based visa status for Australian citizens.
 This must be initiated by the employer, and may be used for jobs that require the minimum of a bachelor’s degree in a specialized field.